MicrosoftDocs/architecture-center/docs/example-scenario/ai/speech-to-text-transcription-analytics-content.md

 ## Scenario details

 Customer care centers are an integral part of the success of many businesses in many industries.
 This solution uses the Speech API from [Azure Cognitive Services](/azure/cognitive-services/speech-service/overview) for the audio transcription and diarization of recorded customer calls.
-[Azure Synapse Analytics](/azure/synapse-analytics) is used to process and perform NLP tasks like sentiment analysis and custom Named Entity Recognition through API calls to [Azure Cognitive Service for Language](/azure/cognitive-services/language-service).
+[Azure Synapse Analytics](/azure/synapse-analytics) is used to process and perform NLP tasks like sentiment analysis and custom named entity recognition through API calls to [Azure Cognitive Service for Language](/azure/cognitive-services/language-service).

 You can use the services and pipeline described here to process transcribed text to recognize and remove sensitive information, perform sentiment analysis, and more.
 You can scale the services and pipeline to accommodate any volume of recorded data.

 ### Potential use cases

-This solution can provide value to organizations in many industries, including telecommunications, financial, and government.
+This solution can provide value to organizations in many industries, including telecommunications, financial services, and government.
 It applies to any organization that records conversations.
 In particular, customer-facing or internal call centers or support desks can benefit from the insights derived from this solution.

 ## Considerations